Nomi Bergman, Director

 Tim Gropp, Director

-A 40-year veteran of the telecommunications industry, Tim recently left CommScope.
-Previously, he led sales teams for ARRIS Group, Inc., including in the US, Latin America, Asia Pacific, and Canada.
-Tim led global sales at C-COR and then joined ARRIS in 2007 as a result of the C-COR acquisition.
-Previously, he was with Southwestern Bell, AT&T and Lucent Technologies.
-In addition to his work with Adaptive Spirit, he serves as a director for Arrowhead at Vail Association.
+With over 40 years in the telecommunications industry, Tim joined Gridmetrics, a subsidiary of CableLabs, in February 2022 to lead sales and client engagement.
+He left CommScope in 2019 where he led sales teams for ARRIS Group, Inc. in North America, Latin America and Asia Pacific.
+He led global sales at C-COR until ARRIS acquired C-COR in 2007.
+Tim’s telecommunications career began with Southwestern Bell, moved to AT&T and then to Lucent Technologies before leaving in 2001.
+In addition to his work with Adaptive Spirit, he serves as a director and Vice President of Arrowhead Association HOA in the Vail Valley.
 Tim has a B.A. from the University of Texas and is active in SCTE.
-He was recently inducted into the Cable TV Pioneers.
+He was inducted into the Cable TV Pioneers in 2017.
 And speaking of pioneers, Tim is considered an Adaptive Spirit pioneer attending the event beginning in 1997 and almost every year since then.

 Colleen Langner, Director

 Colleen is EVP / Chief Operating Officer for Cox Communications.
 In this role, she has enterprise responsibility for field operations across the company including field services, outside plant maintenance, field operations strategy, and vendor management.
 Government and Public Affairs and Human Resources teams are also under her leadership.
-Langner is a 25-year Cox veteran holding senior-level marketing and sales roles.
-As the former SVP of marketing operations, she was a driving force in helping Cox to adapt to new market conditions, customer expectations, and unrelenting competition.
+Colleen is a 25-year Cox veteran holding senior-level marketing and sales roles.
+As the former SVP of marketing operations, she is a driving force in helping Cox to adapt to new market conditions, customer expectations, and unrelenting competition.
 She has been honored by MultiChannel News with a Wonder Woman award, which is given to female executives at the forefront of cable television and communication industry.
 She is the recipient of multiple CableFax’s Most Powerful Women Awards and the Woman of the Year from Women in Cable Southern California Chapter.
 A cable industry veteran and honored by a number of industry organizations, Colleen got her degree at Marquette University.
 A Midwestern at heart, she now lives in Atlanta with her family.

 Doug Moore, Director